zzzprojects/learn-orm/tutorials/ssis/packages.md

 An event handler is a workflow that runs in response to the events raised by a package, task, or container.

- - For example, you can use an event handler to check disk space when a pre-execution event occurs or if an error occurs, and send an e-mail message that reports the available space.
+ - For example, you can use an event handler to check disk space when a pre-execution event occurs or if an error occurs and send an e-mail message that reports the available space.
  - An event handler is constructed like a package, with a control flow and optional data flows.
  - Event handlers can be added to individual tasks or containers in the package.

 ### Configurations

-A configuration is a set of property-value pairs that define the properties of the package and its tasks, containers, variables, connections, and event handlers when the package runs.
+A configuration is a set of property-value pairs that define the package's properties and its tasks, containers, variables, connections, and event handlers when the package runs.

  - Using configurations makes it possible to update properties without modifying the package.
  - When the package is run, the configuration information is loaded, updating the values of properties.
 For example, a configuration can update the connection string of the connection.